Can you think of any examples of when you might come across decimal numbers in everyday life?

 Use the example above to help you with the following activity.
 Remember to check your answers once you have completed the questions.

-- Four children are taken to the funfair.
-One of the rides, the Wacky Wheel, has the following notice on it:
+- Four children are taken on a site visit for work experience.
+The health and safety sign has the following notice on it:

-- For safety reasons, children must be over 0.95 m tall to go on this ride.
+- For safety reasons, children must be over 0.95 m tall to enter this site.

 - Margaret is 0.85 m tall.